rtc-io/rtc-mesh/README.md

 exported by `rtc-mesh` then this is called for you automatically.
 You can, however, call the method again if you wish to update any of your signalling specific data requires updating.

+#### broadcast(streams, opts)

+Broadcast one or more streams to all active peers within the mesh or to specified targets within the `opts`.

 #### close()